 Developing the Portfolio

 The review process also includes a written professional portfolio.
 The Professional Portfolio – Academic Professional will be comprised minimally of the following items included below.
 Full-time Academic Professionals will submit all items (A through G).
-Part-time Academic Professionals will submit items A through D with the remaining items (E through G) being optional.
+Part-time Academic Professionals will submit items A through D, with the remaining items (E through G) being optional.